pkarsy/AutomaticSchoolBellTimer/README.md

 ### Step 6.
 Collecting the rest of the hardware.
 PHOTO-TODO
-- A project enclosure, better to be air tight, to prevent moisture and dust.
+- A project enclosure, better to be air tight, to protect from moisture and dust.
 - A few jumper cables (2.54 spacing).
 Use only unused cables, you have been warned.
 - Alternativelly a Devkit screw terminal breakout and simple copper wires.
 - A usb charger.
 No need to be powerful, but it helps to be of good quality, for example from an old phone.